 April 2026

 After paying the $1200 fee for Woody’s teeth cleaning last week, we decided we had to get down to serious teeth brushing for him – to avoid both the expense and the need for him to undergo anesthesia on a regular basis.
-We had been making attempts to brush his teeth ever since we adopted him three years ago, but felt it was more important to avoid making him anxious and uncomfortable – both of which he seemed to be when we tried it.
+We had been making attempts to brush his teeth ever since we adopted him five years ago, but felt it was more important to avoid making him anxious and uncomfortable – both of which he seemed to be when we tried it.

 We had offered him chicken necks, which various naturalistic vets recommended as a safe and healthful way to get his teeth cleaned in a natural manner, but we found his attention would wander from the neck quickly, and our offering would be abandoned in some out of the way location in the house or yard.